Why is it so Hard to Send Money to China?

 The United States’ trade relationship with China is an important economic one.
 With nearly half a trillion dollars in goods being imported into the States from China in 2016 alone, it begs the question: why is it so difficult to make payments to Chinese businesses?
 Shouldn’t it be easier to send money to China?

-Clearly, our country’s robust trade arrangements should allow for facilitated wire payments, but most small businesses who regularly send money to China know that the process is not only confusing and mired in a lack of transparency, but difficult.
+Clearly, our country’s robust trade arrangements should allow for facilitated wire transfers, but most small businesses who regularly send money to China know that the process is not only confusing and mired in a lack of transparency, but difficult.
 For example, as of the time of this writing, 50,000 Chinese Yuan would cost $6,740 at Bank of America and $7,900 at Wells Fargo, a difference of $1,160!

-The Process is Murky
+The process is murky

-Not withstanding the foreign exchange disparities between different domestic banks, the most confusing and often most frustrating part of making payments to Chinese businesses happens during the actual wire transfer process.
+Notwithstanding, the foreign exchange disparities between different domestic banks, the most confusing and often most frustrating part of making payments to Chinese businesses happens during the actual wire transfer process.
 To understand how that works, consider that when you send money to China, first you go to your bank and make the conversion from US dollars to Chinese Yuan.
 As demonstrated above, you would already experience a $1,160 gap and lack of transparency.
 The next step involves providing banking information for the receiving party.
 With all of this information in hand, your bank forwards payment through to their clearing house with instructions on where the funds need to go.

-Once the clearing house receives payment, the funds are moved to the receiving bank’s clearing house, where the transaction will ultimately be settled with the receiving bank and credited to the receiving party’s bank account.
+Once the clearing house receives the payment, the funds are moved to the receiving bank’s clearing house, where the transaction will ultimately be settled with the receiving bank and credited to the receiving party’s bank account.